“Don’t be attached to the fruits of your actions” -Bhagavad Gita

 I have to say, this has been a bitter pill to swallow.
 Here I am, almost 30 years old, thinking that I’ve come so far in life surrounded by all my golden wisdom, and then *BAM* the universe sits me down and gives me a good talking to.

-As it so often does, the universe has also provided me with an opportunity to practice the lessons it has revealed—recently, my boyfriend learned that someone he knew was in a freak accident involving a stray bullet.
-Life support was unable to live up to its name, and the family pulled the plug.
+As it so often does, the universe has also provided me with an opportunity to practice the lessons it has revealed—recently, my boyfriend learned that someone he knew was in a freak accident involving a being run over by a combine.
+Life support was unable to live up to its name, and the family pulled the plug on him.

 Of course, my immediate reaction was one of support and comfort.
 HOWEVER, at the back of my mind was the niggling thought that “he has to see how loving and supportive I am, and now he’ll fall for me more than ever”.